-Zulu Time is the short-hand term for the world’s standardized mode of marking time.
-Specifically, it references Coordinated Universal Time, or the time at the prime meridian (longitude 0 degrees) from which all global time zones are calculated.
-Since Great Britain was the world’s foremost maritime power when the concept of latitude and longitude came to be, the starting point for designating longitude is based on the location of the British Naval Observatory in Greenwich, England.
-Thus, Zulu Time, as the basis for all civil time, literally revolves around western norms for structuring a day.
-This notion of universal time as an expression of dominance and an imposition of control serves as Olujimi’s jumping off point for creating a body of new work that explores invisible hierarchies that benefit some groups of people while disregarding and disadvantaging others.
-On view May 6 through August 6, 2017, Kambui Olujimi: Zulu Time will offer an opportunity to consider these timely concepts through the artist’s compelling two-dimensional and sculptural work.
+Time itself manifests as the most invisible yet pervasive force in this exhibition, as implied by the show’s title.
+“Zulu Time” is the short-hand term for the world’s standardized mode of tracking time.
+Specifically, it references the time at the prime meridian (longitude 0 degrees)—the invisible and ultimately arbitrary line from which all global time zones are calculated.
+Since Great Britain was the world’s foremost maritime power when the concept of latitude and longitude originated, the starting point for designating longitude is based on the location of the British Naval Observatory in Greenwich, England.
+Thus, Zulu Time literally revolves around Western norms for structuring a day.
+Olujimi reframes the notion of universal time as an intangible yet ever-present expression of dominance and an imposition of control—a residue of Empire.
+On view May 6 through August 13, 2017, Kambui Olujimi: Zulu Time will offer MMoCA visitors an opportunity to consider these timely concepts through the artist’s compelling two-dimensional and sculptural work.

 Generous funding, to date, for Kambui Olujimi: Zulu Time has been provided by The DeAtley Family Foundation; MillerCoors; Terry Family Foundation; WhiteFish Partners LLC; a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and National Endowment for the Arts; and MMoCA Volunteers.